cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/artifact.rst

     |$| GET <base-url>/namespaces/default/artifacts/cdap-etl-batch/versions/|release|/extensions/transform/plugins/ScriptFilter?scope=system

     [
         {
+            "properties": {
-        "artifact": {
+                "lookup": {
-            "name": "cdap-etl-lib",
+                    "name": "lookup",
-            "scope": "SYSTEM",
-            "version": "|release|-batch"
+                    "description": "Lookup tables to use during transform.
+Currently supports KeyValueTable.", "type": "string",
+                    "required": false
                 },
-        "className": "co.cask.cdap.etl.transform.ScriptFilterTransform",
-        "description": "A transform plugin that filters records using a custom JavaScript provided in the plugin's config.", "name": "ScriptFilter",
-        "properties": {
                 "script": {
+                    "name": "script",
-                "description": "JavaScript that must implement a function 'shouldFilter' that takes a JSON object representation of the input record, and returns true if the input record should be filtered and false if not.
-For example: 'function shouldFilter(input) { return input.count > 100; }' will filter out any records whose 'count' field is greater than 100.", "name": "script",
+                    "description": "JavaScript that must implement a function 'shouldFilter' that takes a JSON object representation of the input record and a context object (which encapsulates CDAP metrics and logger) and returns true if the input record should be filtered and false if not.
+For example:\n'function shouldFilter(input, context) {\nif (input.count < 0) {\ncontext.getLogger().info(\"Got input record with negative count\");\ncontext.getMetrics().count(\"negative.count\", 1);\n}\nreturn input.count > 100;\n}\n' will filter out any records whose 'count' field is greater than 100.", "type": "string",
-                "required": true,
+                    "required": true
-                "type": "string"
                 }
             },
+            "endpoints": [

+            ],
+            "name": "ScriptFilter",
-        "type": "transform"
+            "type": "transform",
+            "description": "A transform plugin that filters records using a custom JavaScript provided in the plugin's config.", "className": "co.cask.hydrator.plugin.transform.ScriptFilterTransform",
+            "artifact": {
+                "name": "core-plugins",
+                "version": "1.4.0-SNAPSHOT",
+                "scope": "SYSTEM"
+            }
         }
     ]

 .. _http-restful-api-artifact-delete: